Recovering our costs

 These fees represent the costs incurred by the Safety, Rehabilitation and Compensation Commission and Comcare in carrying out their respective functions under the SRC and WHS Acts.

-For an explanation of the approach to self-insured licence fee cost recovery, see the Cost Recovery Implementation statement 2020-21 (PDF, 1.4 MB).
+For an explanation of the approach to self-insurance licence fee cost recovery, see the Cost Recovery Implementation statement 2020-21 (PDF, 1.4 MB).

 Seafarers Act reconsideration costs